 Also in demand are smaller facilities that allow retailers to process orders closer to their destination, and that’s where Urban Logistics (LSE: SHED) comes into play.

-Urban owns 113 “mid box urban logistics assets” with many more in the pipeline.
+Urban owns over 100 “mid box urban logistics assets” with many more in the pipeline.
 Occupancy is high and there’s a growing demand for new facilities from retailers already fighting over space.
 Management thinks the group can use the mismatch between supply and demand to push up rents, and this could lead to higher returns for investors.